novus/nvd3/README.md

 > build with:  grunt production

-You should now have a "build" directory with the js and css files within.
+You should now have a `build` directory with the js and css files within.

 ---

-## Supported Browsers
-NVD3 runs best on WebKit based browsers.

-* Google Chrome: latest version
-* Opera 15+ (i.e. webkit version)
-* Safari: latest version
-* Firefox: latest version
-* Internet Explorer: 10+